Brontë Parsonage Museum: Brontë Society

 The mahogany desk at which Charlotte wrote her novels, which had been in private collections for more than a century, was donated to the museum in 2011 by a donor who purchased it anonymously for £20,000 in 2009.

 In popular culture

 The parsonage was used as a location in the 1970 film The Railway Children, where it featured as the home of Dr Forrest.

 The opening of the museum in 1928 is central to Frances Brody's 2018 novel A Snapshot of Murder (Piatkus, ISBN 978-0-349-41432-4).

+The parsonage is one of several locations visited in the 2019 debut novel, The Paper & Hearts Society, by Brontë Society chair Lucy Powrie, when the five main characters stop there on the literary road trip.